History of Japan: Nanban trade

 Initiating direct commercial and cultural exchange between Japan and the West, the first map made of Japan in the west was represented in 1568 by the Portuguese cartographer Fernão Vaz Dourado.

 The Portuguese were allowed to trade and create colonies where they could convert new believers into the Christian religion.
-The civil war status in Japan greatly benefited the Portuguese, as well as several competing gentlemen who sought to attract Portuguese black boats and their trade to their domains.
+The nationwide feudal war status in Japan greatly benefited the Portuguese, as well as several competing gentlemen who sought to attract Portuguese black boats and their trade to their domains.
 Initially, the Portuguese stayed on the lands belonging to Matsura Takanobu, Firando (Hirado), and in the province of Bungo, lands of Ōtomo Sōrin, but in 1562 they moved to Yokoseura when the Daimyô there, Ōmura Sumitada, offered to be the first lord to convert to Christianity, adopting the name of Dom Bartolomeu.
 In 1564, he faced a rebellion instigated by the Buddhist clergy and Yokoseura was destroyed.

 In 1561 forces under Ōtomo Sōrin attacked the castle in Moji with an alliance with the Portuguese, who provided three ships, with a crew of about 900 men and more than 50 cannons.
 This is thought to be the first bombardment by foreign ships on Japan.
 The first recorded naval battle between Europeans and the Japanese occurred in 1565.
 In the Battle of Fukuda Bay, the daimyō Matsura Takanobu attacked two Portuguese trade vessels at Hirado port.
 The engagement led the Portuguese traders to find a safe harbor for their ships that took them to Nagasaki.